codedragon/Puppy_career_talk/slides.md

 ## Lessons
-* Direction, goals help
+* Direction, goals help, can change<!-- .element: class="fragment" data-fragment-index="1" -->
+    * Can be simple, for me python and best practices
-* Concentrate on what brings the most bang for your buck
+* Concentrate on what brings the most bang for your buck<!-- .element: class="fragment" data-fragment-index="2" -->
     * for me, interview over whiteboarding
     * talks, teaching over small talk

 Note:
 Throwing resumes willy nilly to see if they stick is not productive.

-Note:
-If you have a tight resume/linkedin, you can get some headway with recruiters, but inside help will help get you past your deficiencies

 Note:
 Story about whiteboard coding,